Last Updated Date: April 23, 2020

 - 3. IP address;

-- 4. information on the use of our website (for example, pages visited, geographical location, time spent on the website);
+- 4. information on the use of our website (for example, pages visited, scroll position, cursor position, clicks on links an buttons, geographical location, time spent on the website);

 - 5. cookie data (through third parties – for more information please see our Cookie Notice);